Rethinking the Design Space of Reinforcement Learning for Diffusion Models: On the Importance of Likelihood Estimation Beyond Loss Design: Rethinking RL for Diffusion Model with Policy-Gradient Methods

 \subsection{Revisiting the Vanilla Policy Gradient Method}

 We recall the vanilla \textbf{exact policy gradient (EPG)} objective for solving the reward alignment task \eqref{eq:primary_task}:

-EPG is essentially the same as REINFORCE with an advantage function computed by subtracting the group mean from each reward value.
-Compared with the GRPO-based diffusion RL approach, EPG follows three simplifications:
+EPG is essentially the same as KL-regularized REINFORCE with an advantage function computed by subtracting the group mean from each reward value.\footnote{EPG differs from \citet{peng2019advantage}: EPG is an on-policy method that corrects for distributional shift via the importance ratio $\rhothetasg$, whereas AWR is an off-policy weighted regression approach that does not employ importance ratio correction.} Compared with the GRPO-based diffusion RL approach, EPG follows three simplifications:

 \textbf{Remove Clipping Operation } \cref{eq:epg} completely discards the use of $\operatorname{clip}(\cdot, 1-\varepsilon, 1 + \varepsilon)$, in which the clipping threshold $\varepsilon$ is an important yet notoriously hard-to-tune hyperparameter, which even necessitates asymmetric thresholds in certain cases \citep{chen2025minimax, khatri2025art}.
 With the clipping operation present, the clipping threshold needs to stay at a moderate level, without being too large, which leads to potential training instability, or too small, which hinders training efficiency and effectiveness.
 This complex dilemma, compounded by additional uncertainty in likelihood estimation from diffusion models, leaves it unclear whether it's necessary to use the clipping operation.
 To keep it simple, we avoid using $\operatorname{clip}$ in the objective formulation and find that it has a negligible impact on final performance.